Fiction – paperback; Phoenix; 162 pages; 1999.

 One day she receives a phone call from a man with an Irish accent introducing himself as her cousin, Michael O’Driscoll.
 Curious, because “he sounded young” and envisioning a “student with a knapsack, run away from university, seeking his fortune in America”, she promptly invites him for lunch.

 contemporary relations in Ireland.
 Which is really odd, now that I think about it, given all the passion about Irish politics in my family.
-It have had something to do with grandfather Paddy’s being so cut off from his parents only a short couple of generations out of Ireland.
+It has had something to do with grandfather Paddy’s being so cut off from his parents only a short couple of generations out of Ireland.

 The meeting with Mickey changes Patricia’s life.
 She embarks on a sordid affair with him.
-And then, just weeks into the relationship, finds herself acting as a a kind of unpaid consultant to the IRLO theft of a valuable Vermeer painting, The Music Lesson, owned by Queen Elizabeth II.
+And then, just weeks into the relationship, finds herself acting as a kind of unpaid consultant to the IRLO theft of a valuable Vermeer painting, The Music Lesson, owned by Queen Elizabeth II.

 It is only when Patricia is holed up in a lonely cottage in West Cork “babysitting” the stolen goods that she begins to question her involvement in the plot.
 Later, when things don’t go according to plan, she also questions her relationship with Mickey and whether her sense of “Irishness” has been totally misplaced…